richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 the load process.
 These buckets are as follows:

 1. **In Bucket** - contains the SnowPlow event files to process
-2. **Processing Bucket** - where StorageLoader moves the event files for loading
-3. **Archive Bucket** - where StorageLower moves the SnowPlow event files after successful loading
+2. **Archive Bucket** - where StorageLower moves the SnowPlow event files after successful loading

-You will have already setup the Out Bucket when you were configuring EmrEtlRunner - the Out Bucket for EmrEtlRunner is the same as the In Bucket for StorageLoader.
+The In Bucket for StorageLoader is the same as the Out Bucket for the EmrEtlRunner - i.e. you will already have setup this bucket.

 We recommend creating a new bucket for the Archive Bucket - i.e. do **not** re-use EmrEtlRunner's own Archive Bucket.
-For the Processing Bucket, you can either create a new bucket, or re-use the EmrEtlRunner's bucket if you are **certain** that both processes will never accidentally run at the same time.

-So, create the required bucket(s) in the same AWS region as your In Bucket.
-Take a note of the buckets' names as you will need to use these buckets shortly.
+Create the required Archive Bucket in the same AWS region as your In Bucket.

 Done?
 Right, now we can install StorageLoader.